-No, no, this is not some Chinese sex club located at the airport.
+No, no, this is not some Chinese sex club located at the airport where they have an ancient dildo.
 It’s named “No. 69 VIP Lounge” because it’s located above gate #69 in terminal 2 of Shanghai’s Pudong International Airport.
 It’s a standard contract lounge shared by a mishmash of airlines including Aeroflot, China Southern, Delta, Qantas and others.
 Priority Pass members are also granted entry.
 The lounge is located upstairs and is balcony style, meaning you overlook the gates below.

 As you enter the lounge and show your credentials, you’ll be directed to either the first or business class sections.
 For some reason, Priority Pass members are allowed entry to the first class section but don’t fret, both sections are identical and offer the exact same food and beverage selections.
 The first class section was a tad bit less crowded.